From hospital to home - transforming respiratory care delivery

 For longer-term management, it supports regular monitoring, ongoing clinical oversight, and early intervention to help prevent readmissions and maintain stability in patients with chronic respiratory conditions.

-Helps to unlock capacity & improve patient flow.
+The service aims to unlock capacity & improve patient flow.

 To find out more about our respiratory service, please get in touch.